Accenture/EcoSonar/README.md

 ## EcoSonar Architecture

 The EcoSonar tool consists of:

-- A containerized Node.js API:
+-	A containerized Node.js API
-    * run a GreenIT-Analysis/EcoIndex, Google Lighthouse and W3C Validator analysis for a project containing a list of predefined urls
+    -	run a GreenIT-Analysis/EcoIndex, Google Lighthouse and W3C Validator analysis for a project containing a list of predefined URLs.
-    * store audits in MongodB Database
+    -	store audits in MongoDB Database
-    * retrieve audits through API calls
+    -	retrieve audits through API calls.

-- Sonarqube plugins:
+-	Sonarqube plugins
-    * launch an EcoSonar analysis by calling the API when a Sonarqube analysis is triggered
+    -	Able to configure and retrieve EcoSonar audit reports on dynamic rendering analysis.
-    * adding new pages in a Sonarqube project interface by retrieving data from the analysis (calls to EcoSonar API)
+    -	Launch an EcoSonar analysis by calling the API when a Sonarqube analysis is triggered.
-    * adding new ecodesign coding rules in default Sonarqube configuration with EcoCode
+    -	Add new eco-design coding rules in Sonarqube default configuration with EcoCode plugins.

 ![Architecture](./images/ecosonar-architecture.webp)